xpeppers/beancounter_puppet/README.md

 beancounter_puppet
 ==================

+Vagrant VM defition with Puppet provisioner
-Puppet files to setup a beancounter server with all dependencies
+It setup a beancounter server with all dependencies

+It assumes that an Ubuntu server 12.04 box is present in the host machine